 As part of our continuing efforts to provide information regarding your student's progress and status, parents may view information regarding their students from our school database using the LACHSA AERIES.net Portal.
 Through our secure server (online), you will be able to view your student's demographic data, grades, transcripts (unofficial), attendance records, class schedule, progress toward completion of graduation requirements, and emergency contact information.
 Access to the LACHSA AERIES.net Portal sign-in screen is through the AERIES.net Portal tab under the Parent Section of the LACHSA website.
-Please review the "Grade Policy" in the handbook for details on how often the portal will be updated.
+To support our busy families and keep them abreast of student progress, all teachers will email missing assignment reports to parents weekly through AERIES.net, so it is imperative that family contact information is correct in the Portal.